Biografía

 Before co-founding Chapo Trap House, Biederman worked as a freelance writer, covering mixed martial arts for publications including Deadspin and the New York Observer.
 He gained a following on Twitter for his commentary on politics and culture.

-Together with Brendan James and Blake Zeff, Biederman co-created the fictional political pundit Carl Diggler for the satirical outlet CAFE.
-He voiced the character on the accompanying podcast The DigCast, which parodied mainstream political commentary.
+Together with Virgil Texas, Biederman co-created the fictional political pundit Carl Diggler for the satirical outlet Cafe.
+The project parodied mainstream political commentary.

 Chapo Trap House

-In March 2016, Biederman co-founded Chapo Trap House alongside Will Menaker and Matt Christman.
+In March 2016, Biederman co-founded Chapo Trap House alongside Will Menaker, Matt Christman, and Virgil Texas.
 The podcast launched during the 2016 presidential primary season and featured political commentary, media criticism, and humor.
 Amber A’Lee Frost later joined as a regular co-host.
-The show built a large audience, attracting tens of thousands of paying subscribers on Patreon and becoming one of the highest-earning podcasts on that platform.
+The show built a large audience, attracting over 38,000 paying subscribers on Patreon at its peak.

 In 2018, the hosts co-authored The Chapo Guide to Revolution: A Manifesto Against Logic, Facts, and Reason, published by Simon & Schuster.
 The book debuted on the New York Times Best Seller list.